php-fig/fig-standards/proposed/container.md

 ### 1.2 Exceptions

-Exceptions directly thrown by the container MUST implement the [`Psr\Container\Exception\ContainerExceptionInterface`](#container-exception).
+Exceptions directly thrown by the container SHOULD implement the [`Psr\Container\Exception\ContainerExceptionInterface`](#container-exception).

 A call to the `get` method with a non-existing id SHOULD throw a